leukipp/cortile/README.md

 ## Additional [![github](https://img.shields.io/github/issues-pr-closed/leukipp/cortile)](#additional-)
 Special settings:
 - Use the `edge_margin` property to account for additional spaces.
-  - e.g. panels (deskbar), desktop infographics (conky).
+  - e.g. for deskbar panels or conky infographics.
 - Use the `edge_margin` property to enable tiling only for parts of the monitor.
-  - e.g. use a left/right margin that is half the resolution of a large display to tile only windows that are moved inside a certain area.
+  - e.g. use a margin that is half the resolution of a large screen to tile only windows that are moved within a specified area.
 - Use the `window_slaves_max` property to limit the number of windows.
-  - e.g. with one active master and `window_slaves_max = 2` the fourth and the following windows are stacked (behind the two slaves).
+  - e.g. with one active master and `window_slaves_max = 2`, all windows following the third window are stacked behind the two slaves.

 Hot corners:
 - Use `tiling_enabled = false` if you prefer to utilize only the hot corner functionalities.